GrapheneCt/Volume-Control-Pack/README.md

 2. Volume Control application
 3. Modal Volume Control plugin (only needed for Modal Volume Control)

-All of this applications can be used simultaneously with any games, including the ones that require enlarged memory (with LowMemMode plugin).
+Both of this applications can be used simultaneously with any games, including the ones that require enlarged memory (with LowMemMode plugin).
 Runs on system-reserved CPU core.

 # Usage
 You have two choices: